AkkarinForest/Haskell-Workshop/intro-1/README.md

 -> "hello"
 ```

-In Haskell the dolar (`$`) operator allows you to feed the result of an expression on the right to the next function on the left.
+In Haskell the dollar (`$`) operator allows you to feed the result of an expression on the right to the next function on the left.
 Therefore, we can refactor the previous example to

 ```haskell
 reverseTwice string = reverse $ reverse string